filviu/blog/content/posts/2011/2011-12-22-new-adsense-interface-language.md

 It was already **English US**

-Well, it won&#8217;t be the first webapp displaying a default that was there in the interface but not in the settings database.
+Well, it won't be the first webapp displaying a default that was there in the interface but not in the settings database.

 So I clicked **EDIT** switched to English UK, hit **save** and then back to English US and **save** again.